i-pi/i-pi/docs/src/tutorials.rst

 position trajectories for each bead are given a file specifier corresponding to the appropriate bead index.

-The “stride” attributes set how often data is output to each file; so in the above case the properties are written out every 10 time steps, the trajectories every 100, and the checkpoints every 1000.
+The “stride” attribute sets how often data is output to each file; so in the above case the properties are written out every 10 time steps, the trajectories every 100, and the checkpoints every 1000.
 The “format” attribute sets the format of the trajectory files, and the “overwrite”